Understanding Teradata Locking: Types and Granularity

 Rowhash Locking for Row-Partitioned Tables

-In total, the RowHash is then locked within one or more partitions.
-This means that other requests can access rows in the table in different partitions or have a different rowhash.
+The RowHash is locked within one or multiple partitions, allowing other requests to access rows in separate partitions or with a different rowhash.

 Teradata Locking Types